dlp-kdd2022/dlp-kdd2022.github.io/index.md

 - What are the most pertinent questions related to deep representation learning from data with adverse properties?
 Questions to consider are: is it possible to generalize few-shot learning across domains?
 What are the relative advantages of few-shot learning over fine-tuned transfer learning?
 What are the impacts of, and solutions to, deep representation learning from long-tailed data and data with imbalanced class priors?
 Moreover, we welcome, and in fact, encourage other questions.
 - What are the moral and social issues related to the applications of models trained on limited and adverse data?
 Can these be mitigated with new technical solutions?

+- What are the challenges and risks associated with deep representation learning from limited and adverse data?
+How do the challenges and required solutions overlap and diverge in deep and shallow representation learning?
+Can old insights be repurposed for the deep world?
+- What are the most pertinent questions related to deep representation learning from data with adverse properties?
+Questions to consider are: is it possible to generalize few-shot learning across domains?
+What are the relative advantages of few-shot learning over fine-tuned transfer learning?
+What are the impacts of, and solutions to, deep representation learning from long-tailed data and data with imbalanced class priors?
+Moreover, we welcome, and in fact, encourage other questions.
+- What are the moral and social issues related to the applications of models trained on limited and adverse data?
+Can these be mitigated with new technical solutions?

 Website for dlp-kdd2021 can be found **[<b style="color:red"> here </b>](https://dlp-kdd.github.io/)**